Phys767-Spring17/N-body/README.md

 input and two dimensional output.
 Sample data can be found in the visualization directory.

 ## _**Installation and Execution**_
-Running setup.sh will export the book directory to PYTHONPATH.
+Sourcing setup.sh will export the book directory to PYTHONPATH.
 Doing so allows the user to run any version of the code from their respective directories.
 The first and second simulations will perform calculations based on user input.
 When running the first and second version exceptions will be reasied and instructions of use provided when the program is not used correctly.
 An example run could be the